caocmai/Renting-Out-Space-V2/README.md

 ### Installing

-Project can be accessed at https://renting-out-space-new.herokuapp.com/
+Project code can be view by cloneing or forking then opened with any IDE

 ## Deployment